home people publications facilities field work software links

 Opportunities in the Weir Lab

-The Weir lab studies biodiversity and we also celebrate diversity of our lab personnel.
-Diversity contributes intellectual breadth and depth to our lab.
-The Weir lab promotes a safe place for members of the First Nations, Black, LGBT, and other minority communities and we encourage members of these communities to apply for positions that become available in the lab.
+The Weir lab studies biodiversity.
+We also value the diversity of our lab personnel.
+Diversity arises from differences in lived experience and viewpoint which contribute intellectual breadth and depth to our lab.
+The Weir lab promotes a safe space free of harassment for all our members including those from the First Nations, Black, Jewish, LGBT, Muslim, Asian, and other minority communities.
+We have been blessed to have had members from each of these communities in the lab.
+We encourage members of these communities together with members from non-minority groups in our society to apply for lab positions that become available.

 Post-doctoral Fellows

 UTSC offers a competative fellowship for prospective Post-doctoral fellows.
 NSERC postdoctoral fellowships are available to Canadians and the NSERC Graham Bell postdoctoral fellowship is available to both Canadians and international applications.
+Other fellowships may be available.
 Contanct me for more details.

 Graduate Students

-Prospectve PhD students should e-mail a CV (including a statement of research interests), an example of academic writing (preferably a publication if a MSc has already been completed), copies of academic transcripts (undergrad and MSc if applicable), and a brief statement of programming experience (in R or other).
-The Weir lab has been fortunate to have a number of international students join the lab, drawn most from Central and South America where much of our lab's research focus occurs.
-Many countries in this region offer competative fellowships to study abroad.
+Prospectve PhD students should e-mail a CV (including a statement of research interests), an example of academic writing (preferably a publication if a MSc has already been completed), copies of academic transcripts (undergrad and MSc if applicable), and a brief statement of programming experience (in R or other) or other skillsets (mist netting, bird identification).
+The Weir lab has been fortunate to have a number of international students join the lab, drawn mostly from Central and South America where much of our lab's research focus occurs.
+Many countries in this region offer competative fellowships to study abroad and prospective students should apply for these.

 Undergraduate opportunities